 The ornamental motifs include deep bands of nested zigzags chosen in hollow relief, bands of chevrons with carefully balanced spaces with diamond patterns, bands composed of cartridges and alternating diamonds, and bands of reciprocal trefoils in hollow relief and in relief.
 Access to the Citadel is obtained by an entrance on the east side.
 Above the bridge, a remarkable plaque in colored enamel tiles, added during the Qajar rule, shows the conflict between Rostam and the White Div.
 The front door opens onto an octagonal anteroom.
 A corridor on the right connects the anteroom to a small private courtyard that once housed the service areas.
 Today it is neglected.
 On the left, the anteroom opens onto the interior territories of the Citadel.
 Inside, the building is simple and generally banal.
 All apartments are built within the retaining walls, leaving an open central courtyard 120 m long and 100 m wide.
 A large swimming pool and a small citrus orchard decorate the courtyard.
 Three small stone pools are also located opposite the north, south, and west wings of the building.
 The north side 6 of the building was used as a winter residence, the south side housed summer quarters and the west side has been designated for administrative purposes.
 The main lobby on the west side, decorated with graceful stone Moqarnas and miniature paintings with floral patterns, was once supported by two spiral stone columns trees.
 These columns were dismantled by Agha Mohammad Khan Qajar and brought to Tehran; two wooden columns were installed in their place.

 The total area of the building is approximately 4,000 m².
 The apartments, six on each side, consist of adjoining rooms that overlook the courtyard through large, fretted, stained glass windows.
 Architects and craftsmen from all over Iran and even from India participated in the construction of the Citadel.
 Despite the modest appearance of the exterior facade, which is a predominant feature of Zand's buildings, the interior of the Citadel was abundantly decorated with impressive polychrome plasters and golden paintings.
 Beautiful scenes, made in enameled tiles, adorned the interior facade and attractively depicted attendants of the Zand period, in costumes and turbans of that time, wearing vases full of fruit.
 Other ornamentation: marble dados, stone columns with spiral sinks, sash stained glass windows, and inlaid doors.
-Unfortunately, most of the interior decorations of the building were damaged, first under the ruthless Agha Mohammad Khan Qajar and again during 1937-1974, when the Citadel was turned into a prison.
+Unfortunately, most of the interior decorations of the building were damaged, first under the ruthless Agha Mohammad Khan Qajar and again from 1937 to 1974, when the Citadel was turned into a prison.
 After the Islamic Revolution, the south wing of the building caught fire and looters took advantage of it to loot part of the property - one of the doors was found several years later in a local restaurant.

 The Citadel has been repaired and rebuilt several times under different rulers.
-The recent restoration has brought many parts of the complex returns to the original forms and layouts.
+The recent restoration has brought many parts of the complex returns to their original forms and layouts.
 The restorers, however, failed to recreate most of the decorative elements of the structure, especially its tiles.
-The southeast corner of the Citadel is occupied by a private bathroom belonging to the Zand family. the bath sewer system, which was later used as a prison bath, resulted in an inclination of the south-eastern tower of the citadel.
+The southeast corner of the Citadel is occupied by a private bathroom belonging to the Zand family. the bath sewer system, which was later used as a prison bath, resulted in an inclination of the southeastern tower of the citadel.
 It was recently rebuilt so that no collapse is threatening the building right now.

 Today, the Citadel houses the museum of the Zand period, including a gallery of wax figures dressed in period clothing and a lounge for temporary exhibitions.